IllinoisLegalAidOnline/website-docs/docs/source/dhi_content_types.rst

 The article WOULD NOT BE returned for this user because it failed the Required ANY metadata.

+Article B
+^^^^^^^^^^^
-**Article B has no required metadata and no required ANY metadata debt type(s) of credit card, medical debt and problem type of "I'm being sued on a debt"**
+Article B has required ALL metadata of is_wrong_venue, a debt type of Credit card debt, and a problem type of I'm being sued on a debt.
+It has nothing marked for any metadata.

-The article WOULD:
+User 1's profile:

+* is_debt_collector = Y
+* is_wrong_venue = Y
+* is_600_of_fpg = N
+* is 300_of_fpg = Y
+* debt type = credit card debt
+* problem type = "I'm being sued on a debt

-* Be returned when the user has no defined profile metadata and matches on debt type and problem type
+This article would be returned if the Ignore empty Any metadata was checked because only the "is_wrong_venue" and debt type and problem type would be required.

-* Never be returned when the user has any defined profile metadata
+User 2's profile:

-**Article C has all options selected for the required metadata and no required ANY metadata debt type(s) of credit card, medical debt and problem type of "I'm being sued on a debt"**
+* debt type = credit card debt
+* problem type = "I'm being sued on a debt

-The article WOULD:

-* Be returned when the user has no defined profile metadata and matches on debt type and problem type
+* has no other metadata

-* Never be returned when the user has any defined profile metadata because it would always fail on the ANY required metadata
+This article would never be returned because is_wrong_venue is not defined.

+Article C
+^^^^^^^^^^^^^
-**Article D has all options selected for the required metadata and all required ANY metadata debt type(s) of credit card, medical debt and problem type of "I'm being sued on a debt"**
+Article B has a debt type of Credit card debt, and a problem type of I'm being sued on a debt.
+It has nothing marked for the ANY metadata and nothing marked for the ALL metadata.

-The article WOULD:

-* Be returned when the user has every defined profile metadata and matches on debt type and problem type

-* Never be returned when the user is missing any defined profile metadata because it would always fail on the ALL required metadata
+User 1's profile:

+* is_debt_collector = Y
+* is_wrong_venue = Y
+* is_600_of_fpg = N
+* is 300_of_fpg = Y
-**Article E has no options selected for the required metadata and all required ANY metadata debt type(s) of credit card, medical debt and problem type of "I'm being sued on a debt"**
+* debt type = credit card debt
+* problem type = "I'm being sued on a debt

-The article WOULD:

-* Be returned when the user has every defined profile metadata and matches on debt type and problem type

-* Never be returned when the user is missing any defined profile metadata because it would always fail on the ANY required metadata as none is selected.

-.. note:: If we had an ignore empty ALL checkbox, this article would then:

-   * Be returned when the user has any of the defined profile metadata that matches the Required ANY field and matches on debt type and problem type
+This article would be returned if the Ignore empty Any metadata and Ignore empty ALL metadata was checked because only debt type and problem type would be required.

-  * Never be returned when the user does not match on at least one of the selected Any metadata.
+It would not be returned if the ignore boxes were not checked.

+User 2's profile:

+* debt type = credit card debt
+* problem type = "I'm being sued on a debt
+* has no other metadata

+This article would always be returned because it matches on debt type, problem type, and there is no metadata collected.

 Block Types